jlin157/Dispatch-Strategy-Optimization/README.md

 The criteria and goal is in the first spread sheet of .xlsx;

-The data set is retrived from the second and third spread sheet;
+The data set is retrived from the second and third spread sheet.

 Report the dispatch strategy and the final revenue of the strategy.